 For this pulled pork pizza, you can go all homemade or take it easy on yourself with pre-made ingredients.
 That means refrigerated pizza dough, store bought marinara, store bought barbecue sauce and shredded cheese.

-My daughter was always on board to make homemade pizza dough.
+My daughter is always on board to make homemade pizza dough.
 So if you have kids, employ them to help with the dinner making!

 Ingredients you need